vineetv/vineetv.github.io/_posts/2020-05-22-filtered-historical-simulation.md

 The attempts at modifying HS so that it relied more on recent data broadly came in three avatars.

-#### Use a window of only very recent data

-Obvious and easy-peasy but then two things happen: i) the sample size goes down, and ii) if something relevant, like a big systemic crisis, did happen some time ago it would go missing from your history pretty soon (as time passes that event would no longer part of the recent window).
+1. *Use a window of only very recent data*: Obvious and easy-peasy but then two things happen: i) the sample size goes down, and ii) if something relevant, like a big systemic crisis, did happen some time ago it would go missing from your history pretty soon (as time passes that event would no longer part of the recent window).

-#### Weight data by age

-This again is sort of obvious.
+2. *Weight data by age*: This again is sort of obvious.
 I mean if you’d rather that more weight be given to recent data, well, just do that.
 Boudoukh, Richardson and Whitelaw were one of the first set of guys to flesh out this idea and showed how to apply it in practice in an article in Risk magazine in 1998.
 They said, let’s decide on some number $$ \lambda$$ between 0 and 1, perhaps close to 1, and multiply historical observations with powers of.
-So, yesterday’s return could be multiplied by
+So, yesterday’s return could be multiplied by $$ \lambda$$ and the one before by $$
-$$ \lambda$$  and the one before by $$ \lambda^2$$  and so on.
+\lambda^2$$ and so on.
 That was the basic idea and so now you could use all historical data, and if something happened long ago it wouldn’t matter much anymore, unless the things that happened were like really major.
 One needs to do a bit more work to identify the VaR, but the idea is intuitive.

-#### Weight data by volatility

-Around the same time when Boudoukh and others were thinking about modifying HS by using weights, some folks got the idea to think about weights a bit differently.
+3. *Weight data by volatility*: Around the same time when Boudoukh and others were thinking about modifying HS by using weights, some folks got the idea to think about weights a bit differently.
 They said, look, returns are already scaled so it shouldn’t matter that much which epoch they are from as long as they are not from an era super old, but the memory effect needs to be taken more seriously.
 If the whole method of HS goes for a sixer if returns over days are not independent then that’s really bad news.
 Since this was an important development historically, this probably deserves a separate section to talk about it.

 ## Volatility weighted historical simulation